To Slab or Not to Slab: The Graded Sports Card Conundrum

 I collect a lot of mainstream pre-war stuff but also find myself into the weeds quite a bit on rare items.
 The rare stuff really fascinates me because the pursuit of it is often long and drawn out.

 For me, a good example of this is the card shown here – the 1923 Sarony Origin of Games Rounders card featuring an early form of baseball.
 Submitting it, I knew it wasn’t likely to get a high grade.
-In its present condition, it’s worth maybe about $50.
-But realistically, I wouldn’t sell it for double that.
-I just really like the card and it’s incredibly difficult to track these down.
-I looked for probably over a year before finding one.
+But I looked for probably over a year before finding one and am a big fan of this card.

 Don’t get me wrong – a lot of the rare stuff is often expensive.
 But sometimes, it’s less so.
 The problem is that the rare stuff that takes some time to chase down can be hard to replace if you need to do that.
 If you’ve got something, even if it’s not technically worth too much, grading it might make sense just for an added measure of protection.